Skip to Content

 The small town itself has a few guesthouses – nothing uber fancy, but comfortable enough.
 La Casa Cielo is our top pick for where to stay in El Cuyo.

-Restaurants like La Conchita serve up highly-rated shrimp nachos and other fresh seafood dishes.
+Restaurants like La Conchita serve up highly-rated shrimp, fried fish and other fresh seafood dishes.

-When exploring the Rivera Maya, most visitors jump straight from Cancun to Playa del Carmen, not stopping at the unspoilt town of Puerto Morelos.
-It’s perfectly positioned halfway between the two.
+When exploring the Rivera Maya, most visitors jump straight from Cancun to Playa del Carmen, not stopping at Puerto Morelos.
+It’s positioned halfway between the two.

 However, if you have the time, Puerto Morelos is one of the best beach towns near Cancun to laze about for a few days.

-The waters around Puerto Morelos are also home to a multitude of turtles, and there’s a conservation project in town that helps to keep the creatures’ eggs safe.
+The waters around Puerto Morelos are also a haven for turtles, and there’s a local conservation project dedicated to protecting their eggs.

 Step onboard a ferry at Playa del Carmen, and in less than an hour, you’ll find yourself on the beautiful island of Cozumel.